-to get the authentic taste, i would suggest adding dry pomegranate seeds. however as a substitute you can also add dry mango powder. a potato filling made with dry pomegranate seeds tastes different then the one made with mango powder.
+- To get the authentic taste, I would suggest adding dry pomegranate seeds.
+However as a substitute you can also add dry mango powder.
+A potato filling made with dry pomegranate seeds tastes different than the one made with mango powder.

-this is a no onion no garlic aloo paratha. if you like onions, then you can add some onions too. some folks even add grated ginger. some more dhaba style delicious recipes on blog are aloo gobi, dal fry and dal makhani.
+- This is a no onion no garlic aloo paratha. if you like onions, then you can add some onions too.
+Some folks even add grated ginger.

-aloo paratha is usually served with dal makhani, lots of butter, pickle or curd and if you are a real foodie then with a big glass of lassi. for me, the paratha itself is very heavy !!! so i usually have aloo paratha plain with pickle or just with masala chai.
+Aloo paratha is usually served with dal makhani, lots of butter, pickle or curd and if you are a real foodie then with a big glass of lassi.
+For me, the paratha itself is very heavy !!! so I usually have aloo paratha plain with pickle or just with masala chai or ginger tea.

 - 1 green chili, finely chopped (hari mirch)